jalpa015/jalpa015/README.md

 - 👯 I’m looking to collaborate on applying ML in Retail and Finance Projects

-- 💬 Ask me about Machine Learning and Artificail Intelligence
+- 💬 Ask me about Machine Learning and Artificial Intelligence

 - 📫 How to reach me: pjalpa015@gmail.com or https://www.linkedin.com/in/pjalpa015/